douwevandermeij/fractal-specifications/README.md

     print(road_repository.slow_roads())
 ```

+## Serialization / deserialization

+Specifications can be exported as dictionary and loaded as such via `spec.to_dict()` and `Specification.from_dict(d)` respectively.

+Specifications can also be exported to JSON via `spec.dumps()`.
+This essentially is a `json.dumps()` call around `spec.to_dict()`.

+JSON specification strings can be loaded directly as Specification object via `Specification.loads(s)`.

+Via this mechanism, specifications can be used outside the application runtime environment.
+For example, in a database or sent via API.

 ## Contrib

 This library also comes with some additional helpers to integrate the specifications easier with existing backends,